 Inside, there's cargo space for nearly 2500 kg, and they can tow another 2500 kg on sleds behind.
 This is important for carrying scientific equipment or supplies for infrastructure.
 They can carry 4 passengers in the front cab.
 Conversations inside aren't easy because of the noise and often expeditioners wear earmuffs.

-Hägglunds are powered by Mercedes or Cummins turbo diesel engines driving four rubber tracks through an automatic transmission and transfer case.
+They are left-hand drive, and are powered by a Cummins engine and Allison transmission.
 Steering occurs by articulation of the front and rear cabs.
-Although these vehicles are usually very reliable, they need care and proper handling, and must only be operated by qualified personnel who have satisfied the training requirements.
+Although these vehicles are usually very reliable, they need care and proper handling.
+They must only be operated by qualified personnel who have satisfied the training requirements.

 The ability to navigate on the sea ice means they can take scientists to do wildlife monitoring on species such as emperor penguins, who raise their chicks on the sea ice.
 If something does go wrong, Hägglunds are designed to float and there is a hatch in the cabin roof for a quick exit.